zhaohuic/Docs/docs/Software/programming/python/conda.md

 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```
-Simple tensorflow test program to make sure the virtual env can access a gpu.
+Simple TensorFlow test program to make sure the virtual env can access a GPU.
 Program is called
 ???
 Example "tf.gpu.test.py"

     ```python